• Recipes

 Home » Recipes » Smoothie

-This chocolate cherry smoothie is so rich + flavorful it tastes like a decadent dessert.
-But it's made with only 6 healthy ingredients.
+This chocolate cherry smoothie is so rich & flavorful it tastes like a decadent dessert!
+But it's made with just 6 healthy ingredients.

 Ingredients for Chocolate Cherry Smoothie

-For this recipe you will blend together in a high-speed blender:
+For this recipe, you'll blend in a high-speed blender:

-• Plant milk: Any non-dairy milk will work.
+• Dairy-free milk: Any non-dairy milk will work.
 I use homemade cashew milk, but almond milk, soy milk, coconut milk, or oat milk are all great.

 • Frozen cherries: I use frozen pitted sweet cherries, organic when possible.
-I have not tested this with fresh cherries, but those could work too.
+Just be sure they are ripe and flavorful!
+I haven't tested this with fresh cherries, but those could work too.
 Just be sure to remove the pits.
-(And you will probably want to use a frozen banana so the smoothie stays cold and creamy.)
+(And you'll probably want to use a frozen banana so the smoothie stays cold and creamy.)

-• Banana: Be sure to use a ripe/overripe banana (one with lots of brown spots) because it will add tasty natural sweetness to this smoothie.
+• Banana: Be sure to use a ripe or slightly overripe banana (one with lots of brown spots) because it adds natural sweetness to this smoothie.
 If you have frozen banana, that works great in smoothies to help create a creamier texture.
 (See below for banana-free options.)

-• Almond extract: This has a strong, sweet flavor that is delightful in this smoothie.
-A little goes a long way, so start with 1/4 teaspoon and add more to taste if desired.
-(I really enjoy almond extract so I'll often add 1/2 teaspoon to mine.)
+• Almond extract: This has a strong, sweet flavor that's delightful in this smoothie.
+A little goes a long way, so start with a quarter teaspoon and add more to taste if desired.
+(I really enjoy almond extract so I'll often add a half teaspoon to mine.)
 If you don't have almond extract, then almond flavoring can be used as well.
 The taste is fairly similar.
 Pure almond extract is made from natural ingredients, while the flavoring is artificially and synthetically produced.

 Customizing

-Banana-free: If you would like to make this without banana, then simply substitute with half of an avocado or vegan yogurt.
-(Either of these will help create the creamy component of the smoothie.)
-Or you can simply omit the banana.
+Banana-free: Substitute with half of an avocado or a large dollop of vegan yogurt instead.
+(Either of these will help create the creamy texture of the smoothie.)
+Or you can simply omit the banana altogether for a thinner smoothie.

-Sweeten it: This smoothie isn't overly sweet.
+Sweeten it: This smoothie isn't overly sweet (especially if you're using avocado or unsweetened yogurt instead of banana).
 So for a sweeter taste, add 1 to 2 teaspoons pure maple syrup, a pitted date, a little agave, or simply your own favorite sweetener.

 Serving